MO'S REWILDING ISLAND RETREAT

-An unforgettable three-day experience on the private, off-grid island of Lambay.
-Walk with the kind and gentle, encyclopaedic knowledge of Monica Wilde - along the shores, through the fields and under the sycamore trees as she guides you to a healthier, more holistic approach not just to eating, but to living.
+An unforgettable four-day (three-night) experience on the private, off-grid island of Lambay.
+Walk with the kind and gentle, encyclopaedic knowledge of Monica Wilde, ethnobotanist and research herbalist.

-Come away with the knowledge and techniques to responsibly and safely forage nutritious and delicious ingredients from the natural environment around you.
-The perfect antidote to supermarket shopping!
+Come away with the knowledge and techniques to responsibly and safely forage nutritious and delicious ingredients from the natural environment around you, and transform your understanding of our natural habitat.

-For just 10 guests, this is an intimate and full immersion in nature to restore the soul and liberate the mind, while staying in the exquisite Lutyens-designed Whitehouse.
-Your every need will be catered for by private chef Lottie Brook and you will be personally hosted by Millie Baring of Lambay.
+For just 10-12 guests, this is an intimate and full immersion in nature to restore the soul and liberate the mind, while staying in the exquisite Lutyens-designed Whitehouse.
+Your every need is beautifully catered for by the warm and welcoming residential team on Lambay.

-Lambay is just a 20 minute boat ride from the mainland, and yet it feels like a lifetime away.
-You’re collected from the marina at lunchtime on a Friday; by the time you return on Monday it feels as if you’ve been away forever.
-Time passes at a different pace on Lambay.
-You can breathe again!"
+Lambay is just a 25-minute boat ride from the mainland, and yet once there it feels like another world.
+You are collected from the Marina around lunchtime on a Friday (timings are tide dependent); by the time you return on Monday it feels as if you’ve been away forever.
+Time passes at a different pace on Lambay and you can breathe again!"

 REGISTRATION & COST